-Trump Tweets Gives A Glimpse Into Foreign Policy Approach
+Trump Tweets Give A Glimpse Into Foreign Policy Approach

 Politics

-Trump Tweets Gives A Glimpse Into Foreign Policy Approach
+Trump Tweets Give A Glimpse Into Foreign Policy Approach

 President-elect Donald Trump has used Twitter — his preferred means of communication — to weigh in on a swath of foreign policy issues over the past few weeks.